Island Air (Hawaii): Ownership under Ohana Airline Holdings, LLC

 On April 29, 2015, Island Air announced it would be eliminating Honolulu service to Kauai beginning June 1 and reducing daily frequency by more than half on its Lanai route starting on that date.
 The airline also announced it will be cutting its workforce by 20 percent as well as canceling delivery of new aircraft in the short term as the airline works to reposition itself as the second largest carrier in the islands.
 These changes come after the company cited record financial losses of more than $21 million last year alone.

-In September, 2015, Island Air began voluntarily reporting its much improved monthly and quarterly on-time performance and flight completion factor (80.4% and 99.2% respectively) so that current and potential customers can see how the airline is performing as it continues to improve and position itself for a strong future as Hawaii's alternative inter island airline.
+In September 2015, Island Air began reporting its monthly and quarterly on-time performance and flight completion factor (80.4% and 99.2% respectively) so that current and potential customers can see how the airline is performing as it continues to improve and position itself for a strong future as Hawaii's alternative inter-island airline.

 On January 7, 2016, Larry Ellison's Ohana Airline Holdings, LLC announced that it planned to sell a controlling interest in Island Air to PaCap Aviation Finance and Malama Investments, two investment companies managed by local investment firm, PacifiCap.

 On February 8, 2016, following the formal approval of the transfer in ownership by the U.S. Department of Transportation, it was announced that Dave Pflieger, who joined as CEO in October 2014 and presided over its successful restructuring, turnaround, and sale, would be leaving Island Air to work directly for Ellison in an unspecified role and turning the reins back over to Les Murashige, a former Island Air executive, who would become president and CEO under the airline's new owners, PacifiCap LLC.

 Ownership under PacifiCap

 On January 21, 2016, Island Air announced plans to restore service to Kauai beginning on March 15 after suspending flights in June 2015 due to restructuring.
 The airline stated that approximately 32 airport-related jobs would be created and hinted that expansion aren't done yet with hopes to re-enter other destinations that Island Air previously served.

 Island Air ended service to Lanai on March 31, 2016.

 On April 14, 2016, Island Air announced its plans to restart service between Honolulu and Kona starting June 14 with five daily round-trip flights.
 The last time Island Air served Kona was in December 2012.
 This service restoration was estimated to create 25 new airport-related jobs.
 Island Air president and CEO Les Murashige stated that Hilo was also being evaluated.

 On April 26, 2016, Island Air's CEO Les Murashige and COO Rob Mauracher stepped down from their posts.
 This was the second time in two months that Island Air had experienced a reshuffling of their senior management team.
 Shortly thereafter, Island Air named David Uchiyama as its new president and CEO.

+On November 10, 2017, Island Air announced that they would cease operations after 37 years of service.